FAQ and How To...

 Examples of urgent care needs include ear infections, sprains, high fevers, vomiting and urinary tract infections.
 Call your regular doctor if you're able.
 If you or a covered family member experience a severe medical condition and time is critical or you're away from home, seek care at the closest facility.
 Or contact Tuality Health Alliance or First Choice Health for help in locating the closest participating provider.
 If the urgent care provider participates in the PPO, you'll have the advantage of in-network benefits levels for your covered services.
 Be aware that urgent situations are not considered to be emergencies.

-No. If you need to see a specialist, you're free to choose any qualified doctor, inside or outside the PPO network.
+No. If you need to see a specialist, you're free to choose any qualified doctor inside your PPO network.
 You're always covered.
 Although referrals are never required, the doctor providing your primary care can probably make some helpful suggestions as to which type of specialist you should see.

-Your out-of-pocket costs may be lower if you see an in-network specialist.
+If you are on the My Extended Plan, your out-of-pocket costs may be lower if you see a preferred THA/HRNW specialist.

 No. You're free to use any hospital you wish for inpatient or outpatient care.
 However, your costs will be lower if you go to a hospital affiliated with the PPO network.

-Prior to a planned hospital admission, you or your doctor must call Health Care Alternatives to request "pre-admission certification".
+Prior to a planned hospital admission, you or your doctor must call Innovative Care Management to request "pre-admission certification".
 Pre-admission certification is required to make sure you'll receive the maximum amount of benefits under your plan.
 Failure to call could result in a penalty or reduced benefit for your hospital admission.

 Your prenatal care services incurred from the date you become eligible in the plan will be covered according to the terms of your medical plan.
 You should review your Plan Booklet for the details of your coverage.